rss logo

 root@debian:~# kadmin.local Authenticating as principal root/admin@STD.LOCAL with password. kadmin.local: add_principal kdcadmin/admin@STD.LOCAL No policy specified for kdcadmin/admin@STD.LOCAL; defaulting to no policy Enter password for principal "kdcadmin/admin@STD.LOCAL":$superKDC$2000 Re-enter password for principal "kdcadmin/admin@STD.LOCAL":$superKDC$2000 Principal "kdcadmin/admin@STD.LOCAL" created. kadmin: exit

-• Create a nfs user:
+• Create an nfs user:

 root@debian:~# kadmin.local Authenticating as principal root/admin@STD.LOCAL with password. kadmin.local: add_principal nfsuser@STD.LOCAL No policy specified for nfsuser@STD.LOCAL; defaulting to no policy Enter password for principal "nfsuser@STD.LOCAL":NFScher$$ Re-enter password for principal "nfsuser@STD.LOCAL":NFScher$$ Principal "nfsuser@STD.LOCAL" created. kadmin: exit